determined-ai/determined/docs/reference/reference-training/experiment-config-reference.rst

    When the cluster is configured with :ref:`resource_manager.type: slurm
    <cluster-configuration-slurm>` and ``container_run_type: singularity``, images are executed using
    the Singularity container runtime which provides additional options for specifying the container image.
-The image may be:
+The image can be:

       -  A full path to a local Singulary image (beginning with a / character).